-This article investigates the historical role of the Giardini in the Venice Biennale
+On the role of the Giardini in the Venice Biennale

 Image: wikimedia/public domain

-The curious meeting of death and rustic revelry in Poussin’s Et in Arcadia Ego has been branded as utopian at least since Panovsky’s seminal critique.
-If we follow its theme back to its classical roots, we are led to re-read Virgil’s Eclogues, which provide what the eighteenth-century scholar, John Conington, called ‘a golden land where imagination found a refuge’.
-Pastoral herdsman philosophize on the relationship between art and the social status for those who practise it.
-And yet, at the same time, the Eclogues are far from dream-like when they address the sorrows and injustices in the lives and loves of the Ancient Romans.
+The curious meeting of death and rustic revelry in Poussin’s Et in Arcadia Ego has been branded 'utopian' at least since Panovsky’s seminal critique.1 Its themes find their classical roots in Virgil’s Eclogues.
+Pastoral herdsman philosophize on the relationship between art and social status.
+As the Victorian classicist John Conington wrote in an introduction to a nineteenth-century edition, the Eclogues provide ‘a golden land where imagination found a refuge’.2 Yet their themes are far from idyllic when they address sorrow and injustice in the lives of the Ancient Romans.

-As Gregson Davis notes in his introduction to Virgil, ‘an acute awareness of the disruption of the sociopolitical order is refracted through the artistic prism of the Eclogues’.
-Competition plays a key role as Virgil constructs a theme of innocence vs. experience in a context of artistic aspiration.
-For Stallabrass, the idea of a Biennale ‘not only embodies but actively propagandizes the virtues of globalization’.
-Participation is matter of national escalation in a context of reflection and reification.
-So competition remains today, if non-commercial and somewhat neutered.
-Perhaps it has something of the Greek agon of the ancient Olympics.
+As Gregson Davis notes in his introduction to Virgil, ‘an acute awareness of the disruption of the sociopolitical order is refracted through the artistic prism of the Eclogues’.7 Competition plays a key role as Virgil constructs a theme of innocence vs. experience in a context of artistic aspiration.
+For Stallabrass, the idea of a Biennale ‘not only embodies but actively propagandizes the virtues of globalization’.8 Participation is a matter of national display in a context of reflection and reification.
+A kind of competition is at play that has something of the Greek ‘agon’ of the ancient Olympics.
 The judges are itinerant members of ‘the art world’, but fittingly of course, it is in Venice that those wandering cognoscenti fulfil the original, Greek definition of nomas (i.e. those who roam for new pasture).
 For in the Giardini, the idea of a ‘nation’ is not merely transitory.
-It is site-specific: defined by terrain and irrigated by national confidence.
+It is site-specific, defined by its reclaimed terrain and irrigated by vestiges of national confidence.